 The researchers generated separate estimates for contact-based toxic loads, such as when a bee is sprayed directly, and oral-based toxic loads, such as when a bee ingests the pollen or nectar of a plant that has recently been treated.
 They generated a map of predicted insecticide toxic load at the county level.
 Their results appear today (January 21, 2020) in Scientific Reports.

 The team found that the pounds of insecticides applied decreased in most counties from 1997 to 2012, while contact-based bee toxic load remained relatively steady.
-In contrast, oral-based bee toxic load increased by 9-fold, on average, across the U.S. This pattern varied by region, with the greatest increase — 121-fold — seen in the Heartland, which the U.S. Department of Agriculture defines as all of Iowa, Illinois and Indiana; most of Missouri; and part of Minnesota, Ohio, Kentucky, Nebraska and South Dakota.
+In contrast, oral-based bee toxic load increased by 9-fold, on average, across the U.S. This pattern varied by region, with the greatest increase — 121-fold — seen in the Heartland, which the U.S. Department of Agriculture defines as all of Iowa, Illinois, and Indiana; most of Missouri; and part of Minnesota, Ohio, Kentucky, Nebraska, and South Dakota.
 The Northern Great Plains had the second highest increase at 53-fold.
-This region includes all of North Dakota and part of South Dakota, Nebraska, Colorado, Wyoming, Montana and Minnesota.
+This region includes all of North Dakota and part of South Dakota, Nebraska, Colorado, Wyoming, Montana, and Minnesota.

 “This dramatic increase in oral-based toxic load is connected to a shift toward widespread use of neonicotinoid insecticides, which are unusually toxic to bees when they are ingested,” said Douglas.

 The most widely used family of insecticides in the world, neonicotinoids are commonly used as seed coatings in crops, such as corn and soybean.
-Some of the insecticide is taken up by the growing plants and distributed throughout their tissues, while the rest is lost to the environment.
+Some of the insecticides is taken up by the growing plants and distributed throughout their tissues, while the rest is lost to the environment.

 “Several studies have shown that these seed treatments have negligible benefits for most crops in most regions,” said Grozinger.
 “Unfortunately, growers often don’t have the option to purchase seeds without these treatments; they don’t have choices in how to manage their crops.”